tabatkins/kdlpy/README.md

 while avoiding the verbosity of XML or the explosive complexity of YAML.

+## Installing

+[will be on pypi shortly]

+When installed, a `kdlreformat` command-line program is also made available, which can canonicalize a KDL document.
+See [below][#kdlreformat] for options.

 ## Using

 The `kdl.parse(str, parseConfig?)` function parses, you guessed it, a string of KDL into a KDL document object: